b0nbon1/restuarant-php/api/readme.md

 ## About dA Restaurant

-dA Restaurant  is a complete food ordering laravel for presenting a restaurant menu and accepting orders on the go.
+dA Restaurant  is a complete food ordering laravel api for presenting a restaurant menu and accepting orders on the go.
 It comes with a powerful Self Hosted Administration Panel, where restaurant owners can create/update their menu and prices, their business information and manage their order.

 ``
 I did this project for learning purposes so please raise issues and pull request for more modifications, errors or to improve the api. ``